dandraka/Lefkogeia/README.md

 ## But why "Lefkogeia", what does this even mean?

 Because it's such a beautiful place!
-Lefkogeia is a small village in southern Crete with amazing beaches like Ammoudi, Shinaria, Klisidi and more.
+Lefkogeia is a small village in southern Crete, Greece, with amazing beaches like Ammoudi, Shinaria, Klisidi and more.
 You can read more in [Tripadvisor](https://www.tripadvisor.com/Tourism-g1190439-Lefkogia_Rethymnon_Prefecture_Crete-Vacations.html).